amirsina-mandegari/django_teaching_126/README.md

-Here is the updated README with the "Sessions" section removed:

----

 # Django Teaching 126 - Python Django Bootcamp

 Welcome to the **Django Teaching 126** repository!
 This repository contains all the code and exercises for the Django Bootcamp, aimed at teaching web development with Django, from basic concepts to advanced topics.